vlang/v/doc/docs.md

 println(user.age)
 ```

-Because of the ubiquitous nature of JSON, support is built into V.
+Because of the ubiquitous nature of JSON, support for it is built directly into V.

-the `json.decode` function takes two arguments: the first argument of the `json.decode` function is the type into which the JSON value should be decoded and the second is a string containing the JSON data.
+The `json.decode` function takes two arguments: the first argument of the `json.decode` function is the type into which the JSON value should be decoded and the second is a string containing the JSON data.

 V generates code for JSON encoding and decoding.
 No runtime reflection is used.
 This results in much better
 performance.